The governed AI workspace

 Pick one department or workflow.
 We help configure approved skills and set approval rules for their specific risk level.
 By the end of week one, you have real usage, real approval decisions, and a session history your security team can actually review.
 Expand from there.

-Works for most office teams
+Works for most office teams.

-Sales and Success
+Sales & Success

 Research, prep, follow-up